-Large utilities and gas companies been dangling the lure of hydrogen in their gas pipes, but that still leaves us at 90% fossil by 2030 – even if it is “40% cheaper than degasification” (Dr Dennis Van Puyvelde, Head of Gas, Energy Networks Australia, at All Energy last Thursday).
+Large utilities and gas companies been dangling the lure of injecting hydrogen into their gas pipes, but that still leaves us at 90% fossil fuels by 2030 – even if it is “40% cheaper than degasification” (Dr Dennis Van Puyvelde, Head of Gas, Energy Networks Australia, at All Energy last Thursday).
 Even if the whole gas network could be retained and made fully renewable in the next decade (or by 2050), sliding gently to zero by 2050 is far too late according to Shellnhuber and 15 of the world’s greatest climate scientists, the IPCC, US DoD, and the Bank of England.
 Even the IMF has called for crisis action on climate!

 But back in Australia what do we do?
 Our accelerating rate of LNG exports is the leading cause of Australia’s accelerating emissions.
-Too bad that the world gas price is continuing to slide, our local consumers are still paying through the nose, and we are still countenancing idiocies like exporting and reimporting our very own gas supplies to prop up poorly drawn up long term gas export contracts.
+Too bad that the world gas price is continuing to slide, our local consumers are still paying through the nose, and we are still countenancing idiocies like exporting and re-importing our very own gas supplies to prop up poorly drawn up long term gas export contracts.

-For only about 1% of the world’s population we are no slouch when it comes to fossil exports, getting a bronze medal for climate impacts, placed just behind Russia and Saudi Arabia:
+Being only about 1% of the world’s population we are no slouch when it comes to fossil exports, getting a bronze medal for climate impacts, placed just behind Russia and Saudi Arabia:

 - “Per capita, Australia’s emissions are the highest in the OECD, and globally behind only smaller petro-states such Qatar”.

-- “Australia’s fossil fuel exports are 74% as large as all of those from all EU countries together, and more than twice as bigas any EU country.
+- “Australia’s fossil fuel exports are 74% as large as all of those from all EU countries together, and more than twice as big as any EU country.
 Australia’s fossil fuel production is one and a half times the size of the EU countries’ production put together”